It's Time to Stand Up for American Indian/Native Studies in Texas

 For more than 40 years, Texas educators, parents, community members, and students have been calling on the Texas SBOE to create Ethnic Studies courses.
 In fact, the Texas SBOE has approved courses in Ethnic Studies since the late 1960s, only to fail to give them the needed support.
 Today, Texas students have voted with their feet and shown that they want Ethnic Studies in their high schools.

 By approving the first American Indian/Native Studies course in Texas history, the Texas SBOE has the chance to not only make Texas proud.
-It has the chance to make history by acting differently than their predecessors have acted in the past.
+It has the chance to make history by being one of the first states in the US to adopt a Native studies high school elective course at the state level.

 Who should sign this petition?